icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [AllegroGraph](https://allegrograph.com/) - a high-performance, multi-model (document and graph), entity-event knowledge graph technology.
   * Proprietary, with a free version of a limit of 5 million RDF triples.
   * with a [hosted version](https://allegrograph.cloud/)
-  * AllegroGraph 8.0 (released December, 2023) "incorporates Large Language Model (LLM) components directly into SPARQL along with vector generation and vector storage for a comprehensive AI Knowledge Graph solution."
+  * AllegroGraph 8.0 - "incorporates Large Language Model (LLM) components directly into SPARQL along with vector generation and vector storage for a comprehensive AI Knowledge Graph solution."
 * [cl-agraph](https://github.com/vseloved/cl-agraph), a minimal client for AllegroGraph.
 * [neo4cl](https://codeberg.org/Equill/neo4cl) - a library for interacting with Neo4J.
 Sends Cypher queries to a Neo4J server, and decodes the responses into something useful for processing in CL.
 [Apache2][89].
   * and maybe: [cl-neo4j](https://github.com/kraison/cl-neo4j) - a thin neo4j RESTFUL client interface.